Agile Market Research: What is It and How to Conduct for a Digital Product

 Step 2: Determine your scope of research

-The scope of your research is determined by several factors, and many of them coincide with your objectives.
+Several factors determine the scope of your research, and many of them coincide with your objectives.

 Answer questions such as: